 Follow the steps from the "Getting Started" tutorial to create a web-site with RadCaptcha control.

-Locate the App_Data folders in your Telerik® UI for ASP.NET Ajax installation.
+Locate the App_Data folder in your Telerik® UI for ASP.NET AJAX installation.

 The project structure should now look like the screenshot below.